 The city of Denver is extremely accommodating to cyclists, providing a Bicycling in Denver guide on the city’s official website.
 The guide includes information on bike paths and ensures that the RTD offers bike and ride services with their bus routes.

-This infrastructure has caused a strong cyclist community to rise up throughout the city through organizations like Bicycle Colorado.
-The city is so passionate about two-wheeled transportation that it has its own Bicycle Cafe.
+This infrastructure created a strong cyclist community throughout the city via organizations like Bicycle Colorado.
+The city is so passionate about two-wheeled transportation that it even has its own Bicycle Cafe.

-However you’re getting around, don’t forget to layer up on sunscreen!
+Whichever mode of transport you’re using to get around, don’t forget to layer up on sunscreen!
 The Denver area is known for having some of the most days of sunshine–one of the sunniest US cities!

 So now that you’ve got an idea of what getting around Denver is like, it’s probably a good time to look at crime rates.